Agriculture in India: Diversion of agricultural land for non-agricultural purpose

+Climate change

 Initiatives

 The required level of investment for the development of marketing, storage and cold storage infrastructure is estimated to be huge.
 The government has not been able to implement schemes to raise investment in marketing infrastructure.
 Among these schemes are 'Construction of Rural Godowns', 'Market Research and Information Network', and 'Development / Strengthening of Agricultural Marketing Infrastructure, Grading and Standardisation'.

 The Indian Council of Agricultural Research (ICAR), established in 1905, was responsible for the search leading to the "Indian Green Revolution" of the 1970s.
 The ICAR is the apex body in agriculture and related allied fields, including research and education.
 The Union Minister of Agriculture is the president of the ICAR.
 The Indian Agricultural Statistics Research Institute develops new techniques for the design of agricultural experiments, analyses data in agriculture, and specialises in statistical techniques for animal and plant breeding.

 Recently (May 2016) the government of India has set up the Farmers Commission to completely evaluate the agriculture programme.
 Its recommendations have had a mixed reception.

 In November 2011, India announced major reforms in organised retail.
 These reforms would include logistics and retail of agricultural produce.
 The announcement led to major political controversy.
 The reforms were placed on hold by the government in December 2011.

 In the summer of 2012, the subsidised electricity for pumping, which has caused an alarming drop in aquifer levels, put additional strain on the country's electrical grid due to a 19% drop in monsoon rains and may have contributed to a blackout across much of the country.
 In response the state of Bihar offered farmers over $100 million in subsidised diesel to operate their pumps.

 In 2015, Narendra Modi announced to double farmer's income by 2022.